By Kumerra Gemechu

 But some activists said they had already requested a referendum a year ago with no response.
 The constitution guarantees the right to a referendum within a year, but does not say what should happen if it is not held.

-The Horn of Africa country has seen an explosion of violence since Abiy began his reforms, which have included ending bans on political parties, releasing political prisoners and welcoming home rebel groups.
+Ethiopia has seen an explosion of violence since Abiy began his reforms, which have included ending bans on political parties, releasing political prisoners and welcoming home rebel groups.